 You can obtain further information about child benefit from your family benefits office or at http://www.familienkasse.de.
 You can find the office responsible for you at http://www.familien-wegweiser-regional.de/Kindergeld.113.0.html.

+You can obtain information on parental allowance from your local parental allowance office.
 You also only receive parental allowance if you have applied for it in writing at the parental allowance office.
-You can find the office responsible for you and application forms at http://www.familien-wegweiser-regional.de/en/parental_allowance.73.0.html.
+You can find the office responsible for you at http://www.familien-wegweiser-regional.de/en/parental_allowance.73.0.html.

 You can find the Federal Ministry of Labour and Social Affairs at http://www.bmas.de/EN/Home/home.html.

 The Federal Central Tax Office is on http://www.bzst.de/EN/Home/home_node.html.

 The Federal Ministry for Family, Elderly People, Women and Youth is on https://www.bmfsfj.de/bmfsfj/meta/en/en

 You can only obtain alimony advances if you have applied for them in writing at the competent youth welfare office.
 You will find the competent office on http://www.familien-wegweiser.de/wegweiser/Familie-regional/Unterhaltsvorschuss/unterhaltsvorschuss.html.